siyul-park/uniflow/docs/user_extensions.md

-# 🔧 Extending User Functionality
+# 🔧 User Extensions

-This guide explains how users can extend their services and integrate them into the runtime environment.
+This guide explains how to extend your service and integrate it into the runtime environment.

-## Setting Up the Development Environment
+## Development Environment Setup

-First, initialize the [Go](https://go.dev) module and download the required dependencies:
+First, initialize the [Go](https://go.dev) module and download the necessary dependencies.

 ```shell
 go get github.com/siyul-park/uniflow